Open-World Distributed Robot Self-Localization with Transferable Visual Vocabulary and Both Absolute and Relative Features: Approach

-\subsection{\SW{ Self-localization from S3G }{ }}
+The iterative process is repeated $L$ times, where $L$ denotes the number of GCN layers.
+After averaging the graph node information obtained from these iterations, the probability value vector for the graph's prediction is derived by applying a fully connected layer and the softmax function.
+For implementation, we utilized the Deep Graph Library (DGL) \cite{wang2019dgl} on the PyTorch backend.

+\subsection{Self-localization from S3G}

-The sequence -based self-localization system aims to estimate the robot location from a sequence of S2Gs (i.e., S3G).
-It consists of two modules: information fusion and viewpoint planning.
+The sequence-based self-localization system aims to estimate the robot's location from a sequence of Semantic Scene Graphs (S2Gs), collectively referred to as Sequential Semantic Scene Graphs (S3Gs).
+This system is composed of two primary modules: information fusion and viewpoint planning.

-The information fusion module employs a particle filter (PF) to incorporate the history of perceptual-action measurements $I_{t_1}^{query}$, $\cdots$, $I_{t_n}^{query}$ at each viewpoint $t_n$ of the query image sequence into the current belief of the robot location, as in \cite{MCL}.
-An action corresponds to a forward movement along the viewpoint trajectory, and a perception corresponds to a class-specific probability density vector (PDV) output by the GCN. \arxiv{ In the measurement update, each particle is categorized into a place class, and its weight is updated by incorporating the PDV value of the class to which the particle's hypothesized location belongs. }{ Our framework differs from standard PF-based self-localization in that a perceptual measurement and the belief are provided in the form of class-specific reciprocal rank vector, where the $i$-th element is the class-specific reciprocal rank value of the $i$-th class.
-Specifically, the elements of the PDV are sorted in the descending order of the probability values, and then the reciprocal of the rank value of the $i$-th class in the sorted list is computed, as in \cite{icra21takeda}.
-In the measurement update, each particle is categorized into a place class, and its weight is updated by adding the reciprocal rank value of the class to which the particle's hypothesized location belongs. }
+The information fusion module utilizes a particle filter (PF) to integrate the history of perceptual-action measurements $I_{t_1}^{query}, \cdots, I_{t_n}^{query}$ at each viewpoint $t_n$ of the query image sequence into the current belief of the robot's location \cite{MCL}.
+In this context, an action corresponds to a forward movement along the viewpoint trajectory, while a perception corresponds to a class-specific probability density vector (PDV) output by the GCN.

+Our approach differs from traditional PF-based self-localization systems in that both perceptual measurements and beliefs are represented using class-specific reciprocal rank vectors.
+Specifically, the $i$-th element of the PDV is the reciprocal rank value of the $i$-th class, computed as the reciprocal of the rank of the class in a list sorted in descending order of probability values \cite{icra21takeda}.
+During the measurement update, each particle is assigned to a place class, and its weight is updated by adding the reciprocal rank value of the class corresponding to the particle's hypothesized location.